Sagykri/NOVA/README.md

 # Decide if to show ARI metric on the UMAP
 SHOW_ARI:bool

-# Function to edit labels; only used when SHOW_ARI==True and if the ARI labels needs to be different than the shown labels
+# Function to edit labels; only used when SHOW_ARI==True and if the labels used for the ARI calculation, needs to be different than the shown labels.
+# Example of usage: self.ARI_LABELS_FUNC = MapLabelsFunction.CELL_LINES.name
 ARI_LABELS_FUNC:str

 # Which cell line + condition is used as baseline; used for distances figures